 The assessment criteria for the products of group work will also depend on the learning outcomes for your course and the nature of the group task (written report, oral presentation, poster presentation, exhibition, portfolio, design, performance).

 Careful planning is important.
-Complete the following preparations:
+Preparations can include:

-Prepare a detailed brief about the group work assessment task(s), setting out:
+- Preparing a detailed brief about the group work assessment task(s), setting out:

 - the objectives and intended learning outcomes